 Western Health manages one of the largest cancer services in Melbourne and is the largest provider of treatment for colorectal cancer and one of the leaders in the treatment of upper gastro-intestinal cancers with growing programs in breast and lung cancer.
 The Western region of Melbourne is an area of extreme cultural diversity, with rapidly growing numbers of young adults and a rapidly increasing aged population.
 Responding to this complexity is integral to overcoming future cancer challenges and driving the next generation of progress in the prevention, detection and treatment of cancer.

-St Vincent’s Hospital Melbourne is a university teaching hospital with expertise across the continuum of cancer care, research and education.
-Recognised for excellence in complex cancer surgery, it also manages 30 per cent of the state’s lung cancer patients and is the number one treatment centre in Victoria for sarcoma.
-St Vincent’s is a leader in palliative care practice and research and understanding of the psychosocial aspects of cancer.
+St Vincent’s Hospital Melbourne is a university teaching hospital.
+It is a mission based health service being especially committed to caring for people who are poor and vulnerable.
+There is comprehensive expertise across the continuum of cancer care, research and education.
+St Vincent’s is recognised for excellence in complex cancer surgery, it also manages 30 per cent of the state’s head and neck cancer patients and is the number one treatment centre in Victoria for sarcoma.
+There are state of the art on-site radiation therapy and chemotherapy facilities.
+In addition St Vincent’s is a leader in palliative care practice, research and education and houses the State- wide Psycho-oncology service.
 It is the largest metropolitan provider of hospital services to rural and regional Victorians.
-A third of St Vincent’s cancer patients are from non-metropolitan areas and it provides satellite cancer services in Shepparton, Echuca and Swan Hill.
+A third of St Vincent’s cancer patients are from non-metropolitan areas.

-Austin Health is the major provider of tertiary health services, and health professional education and research in the northeast of Melbourne.
+Austin Health is the major tertiary health service in Melbourne’s north-east.
 Austin Health is renowned for its specialist work in cancer, liver transplantation, spinal cord injuries, neurology, endocrinology, mental health and rehabilitation including a number of state-wide services.
-Austin LifeSciences brings together internationally-renowned research institutes and over 800 Austin Health researchers, with a focus on cancer, diabetes, respiratory disease, liver disease, heart disease, stroke, epilepsy and psychiatry.The Olivia Newton-John Cancer & Wellness Centre opened in July 2013.